 In 2008, the UK concrete industry committed to the Concrete Industry Sustainable Construction Strategy.
 This commitment was made by manufacturers and sector associations from the aggregate, cement, GGBS, fly ash, admixtures, ready-mixed and precast concrete sectors, with support from the industry body, MPA The Concrete Centre.

-10 performance reports have now been published and are testament to achieving a common framework of industry-wide reporting and an ambition of continuous improvement.
+Annual performance reports have been published for 12 years and are testament to achieving a common framework of industry-wide reporting and an ambition of continuous improvement.
 Communicating and educating our colleagues and customers was also a key strategic objective.